kburns/mesa_conda_recipes/README.md

     However the code segfaults when running the tutorial model.

 - **10398 + homebrew GCC 7.4**:
+    - Fails with homebrew pgplot, openblas, and lapack:
+        - Fails tests in rates with small numerical differences.
+        - If tests are skipped, installation completes but tutorial model segfaults.
+    - Fails with homebrew pgplot and openblas:
+        - Fails tests in mtx, net and rates with small numerical differences.
+        - If tests are skipped, installation completes but tutorial model segfaults.
-    Need to disable HDF5 since homebrew version is build with GCC 8.3.
+    - Need to disable HDF5 since homebrew version is build with GCC 8.3.
-    Installation completes with `-Werror` flag and without previous warnings, but still segfaulst on running the tutorial model.

 - **10398 + spack GCC 7.2**:
     - Works with spack hdf5 and homebrew pgplot.
     - Fails with conda hdf5, pgplot, or openblas with "undefined symbols" errors.
-    - Works with spack openblas
+    - Works with spack openblas:
         - Fails tests in mtx and net with small numerical differences.
         - Fails tests in rates with large numerical differences.
         - If tests are skipped, installation completes and tutorial model runs successfully.